Most expected 4 marks questions and answers for SSLC part 5. 10th class important questions. SSLC study material.

 Jazz Poem Two

-An old jazz musician is standing like a Black Ancient mariner.
+An old Jazz musician is standing like a Black Ancient mariner.
 His old face is wrinkled and weary.
-His faded blue shirt has turned dark with sweat.
-His stomach is hanging loosely.
-His jacket is worn out and his necktie is undone and dropping loosely over the jacket.
-His shoes are torn and are stuffed with paper to cover the holes.
-His rough unshaven face shows are pain.
+Jazz musician faded blue shirt has turned dark with sweat.
+His stomach is hanging loosely and his jacket is worn out and his necktie is undone and dropping loosely over the jacket.
+His shoes are torn and are stuffed with paper to cover the holes and his rough unshaven face shows are pain.
 He stands alone head down, eyes closed and ears perked.
 An old saxophone hangs across this chest supported from his neck by a wire coat hanger.
 He gently lifts the saxophone to the parted lips.
 But once he starts playing music he is no longer a black man but a bird which gathers his wings and flies high and higher.
 He seems to be spreading the message of god through his music.

 10th class important long questions and answers